-Product Action Items YRT ROLE 6.
-1. 1.
-11 T Priority Action items Deliver Partner Advocate Stakeholders Timing I. Partner with Council to deliver a joint promotional campaign using Major Activity Centre profiles and providing information to land owners on the State Government's planning process for priority application sectors and investment dollar thresholds. ✓ Local Councils, Industry М Promote new tourism accommodation development in conjunction with the provision of worker accommodation (on-site or elsewhere in town).
-1 Local Councils М Accommodation 3.
+Product Action Itoms ation Itoma YRT ROLE Stakeholders Timing Priority Action Items Deliver Partner Advocate Stakeholders Timing Ι. Encourage joint advocacy within the region for planning reforms to State Government to review options for reducing red tape, providing greater planning certainty and potential priority assessment for key sites.
+Explore discretionary mechanisms at a local level to identify and support fast track permit and rezoning process for key sites.
+5 Local Councils, Industry М Accommodation 2.
+Promote new tourism accommodation development in conjunction with the provision of worker accommodation (on-site or elsewhere in town).
+1 Local Councils, YRT М 3.
 Develop investment prospectus for accommodation based on identified sites by Council for visitors and for workers in the visitor economy.
-Include at least one 300 room international branded hotel which will help with profile and marketing to international tourists. ✓ Local Councils M Build partnerships with accommodation operators adjacent to the region and create bespoke tours and offers to encourage mid- week visitation or mutli-stop itineraries. ✓ Industry S
+Include at least one 300 room international branded hotel which will help with profile and marketing to international tourists.
+1 Local Councils, YRT М 4.
+Build partnerships with accommodation operators adjacent to the region and create bespoke tours and offers to encourage mid- week visitation or mutli-stop itineraries.
+1 YRT, Industry S

-Transport & Accessibility:

-Easing congestion and better access for all
+Transport & Accessibility: Easing congestion and better access for all